OpenDreamKit/OpenDreamKit.github.io/_posts/2019-10-19-books-authoring.md

 - work with examples which are published and create own solutions of given problems and return then for grading.

-- perform simple and short interaction with a code or unser interface during a lecture or a tutorial
+- perform simple and short interaction with a code or user interface during a lecture or a tutorial

 - read printed version of lecture notes.